IAEF Summit 2026 · Cape Town, South Africa

 An assessment and readiness gateway for youth with 21st-century skills, spanning schools, higher education and employability pathways across the Africa-India corridor.

-Lead institutions: Educational Initiatives (EI), CL mySATHI
+Lead institutions: Educational Initiatives (Ei), CL mySATHI

-Target by July 11 2 country pilots confirmed.
+Target by July 13: 2 country pilots confirmed.
 Baseline metrics agreed.
 Assessment-to-employability pathway framework established.

-Pilot 3
+3 Pilot 3

 Skills-to-Jobs Accelerator